ibm-cloud-docs/pattern-vpc-security/infrastructure-and-endpoint-security-domain.md

  - [Getting started with Virtual Private Cloud (VPC)](/docs/vpc?topic=vpc-getting-started)
  - [Adding and deleting pretext filters](/docs/transit-gateway?topic=transit-gateway-adding-prefix-filters&interface=ui).

-## Edge protection / firewalling capability
+## Edge protection and firewalling capability
 {: #core-network-protection-firewall}

 Segregation techniques were discussed in the previous section and in some way, these can be considered firewalling methods as well.  {{site.data.keyword.Bluemix_notm}} has native firewalling in several areas to control IP addresses, ports and protocols and associated ingress and egress traffic.
 Most notable are ACLs that are firewalls that are applied to created cloud subnets.
 Security Group are firewalls that are applied virtual server instance (VSI) network interfaces.
 Security Groups work at Level 3 and Level 4 controlling allowed IP addresses, ports, and protocols.